telerik/xamarin-forms-docs/controls/progressbar/events.md

 <snippet id='xmlns-telerikprimitives'/>

-**ProgressChanged** event in code behind.
+`ProgressChanged` event in code behind.
 The Label text is updated with the current `Progress` value:

 <snippet id='progressbar-progresschanged-event'/>

-**ProgressCompleted** event in code behind.
+`ProgressCompleted` event in code behind.
 The Label text is updated with `Text = "Completed"` when the progress reaches the `Maximum` value:

 <snippet id='progressbar-progresscompleted-event'/>

-Te final result when using the `ProgressChanged` and `ProgressCompleted` events:
+The final result when using the `ProgressChanged` and `ProgressCompleted` events:

 ![ProgressBar Events](images/progressbar-events.gif)